 Step 7: Revisit the Conversation Regularly

 Comfort needs are not fixed.
 They shift with stress, mood, energy levels, and life circumstances.
-What felt soothing a month ago might feel different today.
-What once helped you unwind may not have the same effect after a long week or during a time of emotional heaviness.
 Because comfort is fluid, revisiting the conversation helps your relationship stay flexible, supportive, and attuned.

 Try Saying:

 When you create space for these ongoing conversations, your relationship becomes more emotionally resilient.
 You stay in tune with each other.
-You grow together rather than drifting into old patterns.
 These gentle check-ins keep connection strong, responsive, and evolving in a natural, healthy way.

 Final Encouragement